Helping Hands Ministry

 Helping Hands Ministry’s vision is to eliminate all physical and spiritual poverty in East Bell County.

 Helping Hands Ministry cultivates an environment in which individuals and families are empowered to work out of systemic poverty and toward wholeness, through ministries of relief, development, and advocacy.

-Today, Helping Hands continues to be supported by the Belton Ministers Fellowship and local churches.
-Each week, Helping Hands provides support to over 3,000 of our neighbors through the tireless work of volunteers and staff.
+Today, Helping Hands continues to be supported by the Belton Ministers' Fellowship and 29 local churches of many denominations.
+Each month, Helping Hands provides support to over 3,000 of our neighbors through the weekly commitment of more than 85 volunteers and staff.

 Prayer & the Holy Spirit — Nothing eternal can be achieved without the power of the Holy Spirit and the people of Helping Hands calling upon God for His divine leadership through prayer.

 Dignity & Worth — All are treated with compassion and grace.
 Volunteers and staff demonstrate Christ’s love to everyone who enters the doors of Helping Hands Ministry.

 Collaboration — Helping Hands Ministry is committed to walking alongside clients and with partnering churches, businesses, and community organizations to create sustainable solutions to problems of poverty and injustice in the community.

 Speaking Against Injustice — It is the unapologetic conviction of Helping Hands Ministry to publicly speak with (and at times, for) our neighbors who are subject to unfair treatment and discrimination.

 Statements of Faith

 There is one God, forever existing in three persons: Father, Son and Holy Spirit.